dbieber/davidbieber.com/hugo/content/snippets/2021-01-25-notifications-in-roam-research.md

 Once I've added that tag, the notification strategy will be called every time the query results change, and it will be able to start emitting notifications.

-Similarly if I write [[Python Fire]] and tag it with #[[Bundle on the Hour]], then an instance of the notification strategy will also be called whenever the references to or contents of the Python Fire page change.
+Similarly if I write [[Python Fire]] and tag it with #[[Digest at 9am]], then _that_ notification strategy will be called whenever the references to or contents of the Python Fire page change.

 ## Sending notifications